viamrobotics/docs/docs/registry/configure.md

    {{<imgproc src="registry/configure/add-component-by-name.png" resize="400x" declaredimensions=true alt="The add a component modal showing results for the intel realsense module when searching by the name 'realsense'">}}

-1. After selecting the modular component, click the **Add module** button, enter a name for your modular component, and click **Create** to add it to your machine's component configuration.
+4. After selecting the modular component, enter a name for your modular component and click **Create** to add it to your machine's component configuration.

    {{<imgproc src="registry/configure/add-component-screen.png" resize="400x" declaredimensions=true alt="The add a component modal showing the intel realsense module pane, with the 'Add module' button shown">}}